 The principal activity of FEI is to operate as a not-for-profit association for financial executives in Australia.
-During the year there was no significant change in the nature of FEI's activities and FEI continued to focus on peer networking and mentoring the next generation of senior financial executives.
+During the year there was no significant change to FEI's activities and FEI continued to focus on peer networking and mentoring the next generation of senior financial executives.